Promotion Extensions: A Quick And Easy Boost For Ecommerce PPC Campaigns

 One could argue that the actual promotions and what they offered created better performance, rather than how the promotion was shown.
 Yes, this could be.
 However, based on the four different cases in this post and a frame of reference for previous account performance (again, looking at one ecommerce account), promotion extensions have improved ad performance anywhere from barely noticeable to substantially.
 Furthermore, they have never hurt performance to this point.
 So, if they are that quick and easy to setup, then why not?

 One could also argue that the cases have better performance because they are under the scope of branded campaigns.
 Yes, this is true, but here is my reason why I chose to only look at branded.
-For one, I did not have enough data for promotion extensions in specific campaigns (remember, these are still only in beta).
+For one, I did not have enough data for promotion extensions in specific campaigns (the extensions were in beta at the time).
 Also, more specific campaigns generally have a more specific intent.
 For these tests, I wanted to analyze a broader intent around campaigns that historically performed well, and see if there was actually room to increase performance.
 I was pleased with the results.

 So far, there are a few limitations with promotion extensions and much room for improvement.
 For one, the character count in the “Item” line is limited to 20 characters, which often creates a struggle to display your intended message.
-Furthermore, you can only run one promotion extension at a time.
-I wouldn’t necessarily want to have two showing in one ad, but it would be nice to run a split test on them.
-And finally, as I’ve said a few times, we can’t control when they are shown.
+Also, as I’ve said a few times, we can’t control when they are shown.
 However, this is the situation with other extensions as well, so it makes sense in that regard.

 Browse By Category